Hypoglycemia: Autoimmune hypoglycemia

 Antibodies can be formed against insulin, leading to autoimmune hypoglycemia.
-Antibodies are immune cells produced by the body, that normally attack bacteria and viruses, but sometimes can attack normal human cells, leading to an autoimmune disorder.
+Antibodies are immune proteins produced by the body, that normally attack bacteria and viruses, but sometimes can attack normal human cells, leading to an autoimmune disorder.
 In autoimmune hypoglycemia, there are two possible mechanisms.
 In one instance, antibodies bind to insulin following its release associated with a meal, resulting in insulin being non-functional.
 At a later time, the antibodies fall off insulin, causing insulin to be functional again leading late hypoglycemia after a meal, called late postprandial hypoglycemia.
 Another mechanism causing hypoglycemia is due to antibodies formed against insulin receptors, called insulin receptor antibodies.
 The antibodies attach to insulin receptors and prevent insulin breakdown, or degradation, leading to inappropriately high insulin levels and low glucose levels.

 Neonatal hypoglycemia

 Low blood sugar may occur in healthy neonates aged less than 48 hours who have not eaten for a few hours.
-During the 48 hour neonatal period, the neonate adjusts glucagon and epinephrine levels following birth, which may trigger transient hypoglycemia.
-In children who are aged greater than 48 hours, serum glucose on average ranges from 70 to 100 mg/dL (3.9-5.5 mmol/L), similar to adults, with hypoglycemia being far less common.
+During the 48-hour neonatal period, the neonate adjusts glucagon and epinephrine levels following birth, which may trigger transient hypoglycemia.
+In children who are aged greater than 48 hours, serum glucose on average ranges from 70 to 100 mg/dL (3.9–5.5 mmol/L), similar to adults, with hypoglycemia being far less common.